jazzpeh/jazzpeh.github.io/_posts/2020-04-29-breadth-first-search copy.md

 ## Code algorithm

-For BFS we utilise `queue` to help with the operations.
+For BFS, we utilise `queue` to help with the operations.

 ```py3
 def bfs(graph):